-Use the construction scheme given in class to build an NFA for the following regular expression:
+Use the construction scheme given in class to build an NFA for the following regular expression: $$(abc) | a(a|d)c$$

 Simulate your constructed NFA on the input string "abcccabc" and show the set of states reachable at each step of input processing.
+4. Alternate star translation To show that NFAs are closed under Kleene Star, the following translation was given in the lecture.